 Dinah R. Wilson (she/her) a proud native of Virginia, is the Community Development Block Grant (CDBG) Coordinator for the City of Kent, where she has worked since 2001.
 In addition to managing the CDBG program; which awards grants to nonprofit organizations to provide public services and capital improvements, Dinah’s focus areas include facilitating access to services and integration of New Americans into the community; workforce and microenterprise development; climate change; and accessible transportation to under-served populations.
 Dinah also was appointed by County Executive Dow Constantine to serve on the King County Immigrant and Refugee Task Force which was the impetus for the creation of the King County Immigrant and Refugee Commission.
 Dinah serves on various committees and was a facilitator for the City of Seattle Race and Social Justice Initiative, which helped community groups hold meaningful and transformative conversations about race.
 She facilitates the Kent Cultural Diversity Initiative Group (KC-DIG), which sponsored the first Refugee Employment Summit in King County.
 KC-DIG is a past recipient of the South King Council of Human Services President’s Award for bringing together local community programs to serve refugees.
 Dinah received a 2015 award from South King County Pride for promoting diversity.
 Finally, Dinah is a poet whose poems have been selected several times to be published in the Metro Poetry on Buses series, and she loves watching foreign films, overseas travel, and anything literary or connected to the arts.

-Marnina Cherkin (she/her) currently works at Amazon supporting Amazon Web Services’ infrastructure team and global expansion efforts.
-Before joining Amazon’s legal team, Marnina practiced real estate law at Fried, Frank, Harris, Shriver and Jacobson in New York, where she supported public-private partnership projects and worked on transactions involving real estate finance, leasing, acquisitions and sales.
-Prior to attending law school, Marnina worked in the non-profit sector, advancing anti-bias initiatives, college campus activities and community development work.
+Marnina Cherkin (she/her) is a Senior Corporate Counsel at Amazon supporting Amazon Web Services’ infrastructure team and global expansion efforts.
+She is a member of Amazon Legal’s Pro Bono Taskforce and is active in pro bono legal activities in Seattle.
+Prior to attending law school, Marnina worked in the non-profit sector, advancing anti-bias initiatives, community-based inclusiveness projects, and community development work.